“No one can fool me!” could be something you say, honoured of being so savy.

 You do not have psychic powers to be aware of who will respect your secrets and who will not.
 When you believe in peoples reliability, truth, or ability, you are betting on odds.

-Keep in mind: You can only decrease the chances of form 1 mistake by expanding the chances of form 2 mistakes, and the other way around.
+Keep in mind: You can only decrease the chances of form 1 mistake by expanding the opportunities of form 2 mistakes, and the other way around.

 You can decrease the chances of believing in a “dishonest” person (form 1) by toughening your principles.
 Prohibiting these negative people from your sphere of trust is a gain.
 But tougher principles mean a greater possibility of turning down an “honest” person (form 2).
 Prohibiting these honest people from your sphere of trust is pricey.